EthenStrine/government/index.md

  30. Conference
  31. Committee
  32. Subcommittee
- 33. Public
+ 33. Public Opinion -
- 34. Opinion
- 35. Filibuster
+ 34. Filibuster
- 36. Public Policy
+ 35. Public Policy - the choices the goverenment makes and the action it take in reponse it takes for a particular issue
- 37. President Pro Tempore
+ 36. President Pro Tempore
- 38. Joint Committee
+ 37. Joint Committee
- 39. Lobbying
+ 38. Lobbying - Contacting a public official to pursade the public official to support the group's interests.

 ## Essay